Mosquitoes

 • Ensuring insect screens are installed and completely mosquito-proof: use mosquito nets and mosquito-proof tents.

-• Ensuring infants and children are adequately protected against mosquito bites, preferably with suitable clothing, bed nets or other forms of insect screening.
+• Ensuring infants and children are adequately protected against mosquito bites, preferably with suitable clothing, bed nets or other forms of insect screening;

 Refer to the Department of Health information sheet ‘Mosquitoes in Your Backyard’ for some ways to keep your property free of mosquito breeding areas.